oxc-project/javascript-parser-in-rust/blog/grammar.md

 ## Label statement is legit

-We probably have never ever written a single line of labelled statement, but it is actually legit in modern JavaScript and not banned by strict mode.
+We probably have never written a single line of labelled statement, but it is legit in modern JavaScript and not banned by strict mode.

 The following syntax is correct, it returns a labelled statement (not object literal).